BTian8/Pill-delivery-App/README.md

 Requirement: Xcode installed.

-Download the MyPIM folder, click MyPIM.xcodeproj to run the code in Xcode.
+Installation: Download the MyPIM folder, click MyPIM.xcodeproj to run the code in Xcode.